 The perfect way of getting to Bwindi impenetrable forest national park is either by Air or by Road.

 Most of the gorilla safaris to Bwindi impenetrable forest national park start from either Kampala or Entebbe.

-Bwindi can be approached from Queen Elizabeth National Park in the north which is 2-3 hours from kabale to the south (1-2 hours) or it can be from Kampala via Mbarara (6-8 hours).
+Visitors can access Bwindi from Queen Elizabeth National Park in the north, which is approximately a 2-3 hour drive from Kabale in the south (1-2 hours).

-There are alternatives of flying a traveller can select from, to fly to Bwindi impenetrable forest national park that is either Entebbe international airport or Kajjansi Airfield.
-Close to Kampala to Kisoro Airstrip for travellers tracking Mountain Gorillas in the southern region of Rushaga and Nkuringo, while travellers tracking Mountain Gorillas in the northern region of Buhoma fly to Kihihi Airstrip.
+There are alternatives of flying a traveler can select from, to fly to Bwindi impenetrable forest national park is either Entebbe International Airport or Kajjansi Airfield.
+Close to Kampala to Kisoro Airstrip for travelers tracking Mountain Gorillas in the southern region of Rushaga and Nkuringo, while travelers tracking Mountain Gorillas in the northern region of Buhoma fly to Kihihi Airstrip.

 From Queen Elizabeth National Park through Kihihi to Buhoma (3-4 hours) Kampala –Ntungamo-Rukungiri-Kihihi-Buhoma(9-10 hours), Kampala through Mbarara city (9-10) hours, Kampala-Kabale-Kanungu (10 hours), we highly recommend a 4×4 tourist vehicle for the journey since the roads are slippery and muddy most especially in the rainy seasons.